jonathan-luo/logical-clocks/notebook.md

 The code uses the following events:
 - `tick`: This event is used within producers to signal that a clock tick loop has begun, and then cleared whenever a producer thread completes an iteration in the busy while loop.

-- `receive`: Thus event serves the purpose of notifying the slower `producer` thread to not receive when the faster thread has already received a message.
+- `receive`: This event serves the purpose of notifying the slower `producer` thread to not receive when the faster thread has already received a message.
 It is set when the faster thread finds that the message queue is not empty during a clock tick.
 It is cleared once the faster thread reaches the end of its iteration (effectively the end of the clock tick).

-- `not_receive`: Thus event notifies the slower `producer` thread to not receive in the edge case that the queue becomes non-empty between the time in which the faster thread checks that it is empty and the slower thread checks that it is empty (if we did not have this check, the faster thread may find that the queue is empty, and possibly send a message, but then, in the same clock tick, the slower thread would receive a message -- this is TWO events in one clock tick, which is not desired).
+- `not_receive`: This event notifies the slower `producer` thread to not receive in the edge case that the queue becomes non-empty between the time in which the faster thread checks that it is empty and the slower thread checks that it is empty (if we did not have this check, the faster thread may find that the queue is empty, and possibly send a message, but then, in the same clock tick, the slower thread would receive a message -- this is TWO events in one clock tick, which is not desired).
 This event is set when the faster thread finds that the queue is empty and is cleared once either thread reaches the end of its iteration/end of clock tick.

 ## Logging
 To make it simple for us to later analyze the results of our simulations, we logged each of the virtual machine's operations in CSV format in CSV files.
 Data are stored in columns in the order "Operation, Global Time, Logical Time, Length of Message Queue".
 Whereas Receive operations record the length of the message queue (before an item is popped), Send and Internal Event operations record the Length of Message Queue as "N/A", by default.
 This is done with our helper function `log_message()`.
 The function uses our `log_file_lock` to ensure that only one thread can write to the file at a time.